 Digestive enzymes are essential for healthy digestion and nutrient absorption and although they are naturally produced in our bodies many people would benefit from consuming extra enzymes as their bodies don’t produce enough.

 Lean Greens powder also has an addition of Green Tea Extract and Siberian Ginseng which don’t only boost your immune system but also improve your metabolism.
+These two ingredients also help you feel more alert and have more energy naturally.
+Unlike coffee, they won’t give you jitters or crash though.

 To drink Lean Greens supplement you can simply add it to a large glass of water, mix it, and drink it straight away.
 Alternatively, you can add it to a smoothie or juice.
+This health drink can be consumed by adults and children, basically, anybody who won’t eat their greens!

 - Take 1 large banana (or two small ones), slice it and add it to the blender.